Crontab

 Mail

-When present, a mail is sent as part of the task once the execution has been completed.
-You can use several mail addresses using a comma "," as a separator.
+When present, an email is sent as part of the task once execution has been completed.
+You can use multiple email addresses, using a comma "," as a separator.

 false